prathimacode-hub/prathimacode-hub/Highlights/README.md

 - Nominated as "Mentor Of The Year" for Global Awards 2021 by WomenTech Network and received a Certificate of Recognition
 - Certified Hats - GitLab 101 Certified and Pythonista
 - Avid Speaker on trending topics at Hackmakers, The Guiding Voice and many more organizations
+- Invited as a Jury Member for “Global Startup Awards Africa 2021”.
 - Project Admin, Supervisor, and Mentor at Open Source Programs (Girlscript Winter of Contributing, LetsGrowMore Summer Of Code, DevIncept Contribution Program, Hacktoberfest)
 - Hackathon Judge and Mentor - TOHacks, Hack 4 Inclusion, HackMakers #SmartCities Hack, Creatica, HackOdisha, Shell Hacks, Hackmakers #BuildWithAI, Girl Develop It
 - Active Open Source Developer / Contributor / Maintainer at GitHub and mentored over 260+ Students